|Major Honours||UEFA European Championships (1), UEFA Nations League (1)|

 Reaching a major tournament in the 1960s

 In the 1960s, Portuguese soccer scaled unprecedented heights.
-At the 1960 European Football Championships, they went all the way to the quarter-finals before eventually being eliminated by Yugoslavia, before what was then a four-team knockout finals tournament.
+At the 1960 European Championship, they went all the way to the quarter-finals before eventually being eliminated by Yugoslavia, thus failing to qualify for what was then a four-team knockout finals tournament.

 Portugal finished behind England in their 1962 World Cup qualification group and therefore missed out on the finals and were eliminated in a qualifying play-off for the 1964 European Championships by Bulgaria.